nabid-anzum/nabid-anzum/README.md

 ### Hi there , It's Nabid Anzum
-#### I am Web Developer
+***
-I have graduated in Computer Science and Engineering.
-I develop website's back end using PHP, JS, AJAX using **MVC** approach.
-I am a **competitive programmer**.
-I have participated in various onsite and online programming contest.**Certified iOS developer** under Advanced App Development course from BASIS-BITM.
+I have experience in working with version control systems.
+I am a competitive programmer.
+I have participated in many onsite and online programming contests including ICPC regional contest.
+Solved more than 3000 problems in various Online judges.
+I also have working experience with WooCommerce, Dokan, WPML, Happy Addons and WP User Frontend plugins.
+I have also worked with Elementor Page Builder.
 ***

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=nabid-anzum)